 In 2014 La Strada International and 30 partner organisations in Europe launched the campaign Used in Europe: human trafficking and labour exploitation on our continent.
 This campaign reached out to consumers, the private sector and States to address human trafficking, including forced and exploitative labour in Europe.

-Today we call upon governments to take a clear stand against human trafficking and to end exploitative labour conditions for all workers, including migrant workers, in Europe.
+We called upon governments to take a clear stand against human trafficking and to end exploitative labour conditions for all workers, including migrant workers, in Europe.

-In particular, we call upon governments:
+In particular, we called upon governments:

 - To ensure that all relevant national and international legislation, available to promote labour standards, is enforced.

 - To promote decent working conditions; to ensure that informal and unregulated work is brought within the protection of labour laws and that labour rights are applied to all workers irrespective of migration and residence status.